Kitanomaru Park: History

-Kitanomaru Park was originally the location of the northernmost section of Edo Castle, known as the Kitanomaru (北の丸, northern enceinte).
-It was used as both a medicinal garden and a secure residential compound for members of the Tokugawa extended family.
+Kitanomaru Park was originally the northernmost section of Edo Castle, known as the Kitanomaru (北の丸, northern enceinte).
+It was used as a medicinal garden and as a secure residential compound for members of the Tokugawa extended family.
 The park is almost encircled by deep moats and defensive fortifications from the original castle.

 Prior to 1969, when Kitanomaru Park was opened, this district had been called Daikanchō (代官町, literal translation: Town of Local Governors) because many daikan (local governors) lived in the place soon after the construction of Edo Castle.
 Today, the name Daikanchō is known more commonly as the name of an interchange of the Inner Circular Route of the Shuto Expressway.